UPDATED: 5:02 p.m. ET, Aug. 11 —

 Without Warren or Whitmer in the vice-presidential picture, that left people like Florida Rep. Val Demings — a Black woman who confirmed in June that she was on Biden’s “short list” of people he \was considering for the role — along with Bass, Rice and Harris among the leading choices.

 The idea of Biden picking a Black woman running mate was briefly quashed in March when it was first announced that Biden was considering Klobuchar to be his running mate.
-Choosing Klobuchar, who suspended her own campaign for president before quickly endorsing Biden, could be seen as a slap in the face to the many Black people — especially Black women — who have ardently supported Biden’s candidacy with undying loyalty.
+Choosing Klobuchar, who suspended her own campaign for president before quickly endorsing Biden, could have been seen as a slap in the face to the many Black people — especially Black women — who have ardently supported Biden’s candidacy with undying loyalty.

 There is, of course, no shortage of qualified Black women for Biden to choose from.
 As such, NewsOne has identified 11 viable vice presidential running mates who are Black women for Biden to choose from.
 Black women have proven to be the unifying factor in a number of high-profile elections in recent years, both as voters and candidates alike.
 Immediately following the 2018 midterm elections, it was further proven that Black women were not only great political organizers on the ground but were also very electable in their own rights.
 There is no reason to doubt that a Black woman would make a great addition to Biden’s presidential ticket and would also address the lingering issue of diversity in an election that will feature three white men with a combined age of 212.

 Keep reading to find a list of more-than-qualified Black women who would maker string vice-presidential candidates to run alongside Biden for president.